 Step 1: Earn a Bachelor's Degree

-Because vice principals usually start their careers as teachers, they must hold bachelor's degrees and state teaching credentials.
-Many colleges and universities provide bachelor's degree programs in elementary or secondary school education.
-These programs usually take 4-5 years to finish and include a teacher preparation component.
-Most degree programs include classes in educational philosophy, classroom management and student diversity.
+Because vice principals normally start their careers as teachers, they must hold a bachelor's degree and state teaching credentials.
+Many colleges and universities provide bachelor's degree programs in elementary or secondary school education, which include classes in educational philosophy, classroom management, and student diversity.
+These programs usually take 4-5 years to finish.
 Education majors are also normally expected to fulfill a student teaching internship during the course of their program.

 Step 2: Obtain a Teaching Certificate

 Every state requires licensure for public school teachers before they can start teaching.
 Licensing standards differ by state, but most licensing boards expect candidates to earn a bachelor's degree and complete a supervised internship that includes classroom teaching.
-Candidates usually must pass a state licensing exam that tests literacy, subject knowledge and teaching ability.
-Those who teach at the elementary level must pass a general teaching exam, while secondary school instructors usually need to pass both a general exam and a single subject test focused on the topics they wish to teach.
+Candidates must pass a state licensing exam that tests literacy, subject knowledge, and teaching ability.
+Those who teach at the elementary level must pass a general teaching exam.
+Secondary school instructors usually need to pass both a general exam and a single subject test focused on the topics they wish to teach.

 Step 3: Gain Work Experience

-Before moving into school administration positions, many vice principals must gain important communication and leadership skills by working as teachers.
-Teachers are responsible for curriculum development, evaluating students' work and creating a safe learning environment.
-Acquiring work experience as an educator can supply aspiring vice principals with the basis to understand the teaching field, instructors' responsibilities and classroom practice.
-It is also typical for states to require a couple years of teaching experience in order for applicants to gain assistant principal licensure.
+Before moving into school administration positions, many vice principals gain important communication and leadership skills by working as teachers.
+Teachers are responsible for developing curricula, evaluating students' work, and creating a safe learning environment.
+Acquiring work experience as an educator can provide a basis for understanding the teaching field, instructor responsibilities, and classroom practices.
+Also, states typically require a couple years of teaching experience in order for applicants to gain assistant principal licensure.

 Step 4: Complete a Graduate Program

 Teachers can prepare for advancement into vice principal positions by earning a master's degree in educational leadership or education administration.
-In certain states, professionals might also be able to enroll in a graduate certificate program for principals if they have a master's degree in another subject.
-Graduate programs in education administration typically take two years to complete and may expect students to hold teaching licenses and prior teaching experience before enrollment.
-Courses in these types of programs may include curriculum development, administrative leadership, school law and school finance.
+In certain states, aspiring vice principals may be able to enroll in a graduate certificate program for principals if they have a master's degree in another subject.
+Graduate programs in education administration typically take two years to complete and often expect students to hold teaching licenses and have teaching experience before enrollment.
+Courses may include curriculum development, administrative leadership, school law, and school finance.
 Students may also have to fulfill internships and capstone projects to graduate.